reqnroll/Reqnroll/docs/Bindings/Scoped-Step-Definitions.md

 ## Scoping Tips & Tricks

 The following example shows a way to "ignore" executing the scenarios marked with `@manual`.
-However SpecFlow's tracing will still display the steps, so you can work through the manual scenarios by following the steps in the report.
+However Reqnroll's tracing will still display the steps, so you can work through the manual scenarios by following the steps in the report.

 ```c#
     [Binding, Scope(Tag = "manual")]